|Project Name||Emergency Assistance Program in Combating COVID-19|

 |Implementation Agency||Department of Economic Affairs, Ministry of Finance, Government of India|

-India, like many other parts of the world, has been heavily affected by the COVID-19.
+India, like many other parts in the world, has been heavily affected by the COVID-19.
 The pandemic poses unparalleled challenges with respect to virus containment and economic loss mitigation in India.
 To prevent and control the local transmission of COVID-19, the Government of India (GOI), in coordination with the local governments, is taking important steps, including national lockdown, testing through a network of more than 200 laboratories, contact tracing, community surveillance, etc.

 Despite the GOI’s prompt response to the pandemic, the healthcare system in India is still fragile in face of such outbreak.
 India’s high population density in both urban and rural areas puts India at a high risk of rapid transmission of COVID-19.
 Insufficient healthcare infrastructure, such as disease detection and testing facilities, isolation wards, shortage of healthcare workers, inadequate supply of oxygen and ventilation equipment and Personal Protective Equipment (PPE), further aggravates the situation.
 Moreover, The limitation of movement due to the lockdown is generating unintended social and economic consequences, which are particularly pronounced for the poor and the vulnerable in India.